lesterpjy/uva_msai_vault/RL/1 - Introduction.md

 ## K-Armed Bandits: A Simple RL Model

-The course begins with the simplest form of reinforcement learning: the k-armed bandit problem.

 ### K-Armed Bandit Problem Definition

 - There are k "slot machines" (arms) to choose from